GemHunt/hopper-metering-tool/README.md

 # hopper-metering-tool
 Uses an Arduino to meter coins out of an Suzohapp MKII Cube Hopper at an exact interval.

+This works great and is used in production.

+Tasks for next build:
+  * Post a picture of the current build.
+  * Test if the whole hopper can be turned off instead of just the motor.
+  * It would be nice to print a circuit board for this.

+***

 It gets input from the cube hopper's open-collector output time the power on the motor.

 A general page on an open-collector circuit details:  http://www.evilmadscientist.com/2012/basics-open-collector-outputs/